meenakshir762/realtime_videocalling_app/README.md

 # MICROSOFT TEAMS CLONE
 ### [Live Site](https://teams-cloneapp.herokuapp.com/)
-This is a clone of Microsoft Teams made with simple UI and functionalties developed using Java Script and Nodej.
+This is a clone of Microsoft Teams made with simple UI and functionalties developed using Java Script and Nodejs.
 This web app offers various features including

 1. One to one video call